 Since childhood girl was a fidget

 In one of the interviews, Michelle talks about her childhood and says that she has always been an active girl who loved “always and everywhere to jump, without any fear at all.”
 The first time she took part in the competition in the run with obstacles in 9 years.
-These were club competitions in the children’s athletics center.
+These were club competitions in the children’s athletics centre.

 According to her, sport “is all for her and all her hobbies are somehow connected with it.”

-By profession Michelle Jenneke is an engineer
+By profession, Michelle Jenneke is an engineer

 Despite his fame as an athlete and model, Michelle Jenneke is an engineer by education.
 She studies mechatronics — the science of combining electronics with mechanics — at the University of Sydney.